sderose/Shell/README.md

 * genKey.py --

-* getDocumentTitle.py -- Extract the main title string from any of several file types, including HTML, TXT,POD, and PDF.
+* getDocumentTitle.py -- Extract the main title string from any of several file types, including HTML, TXT, POD, and PDF.

 * getPassPhrase.sh (sh) -- Use my 'randomRecords' to pick several random words from /usr/share/dict/words, for example to make a password.